dwendland/i4trust-poc-ai-service/README.md

 # Subscriptions setup

 The main goal of te subscription is to allow the automated data exchange between the participants on particular attributes.
-That will enable the real-time AI inference.
+That will enable the AI inference.

 In this use case, there are three subscriptions to be setup: